Send download link to:

 By the end of the consultation you will have a much clearer idea of the direction you need to be taking, as well as the next step forward.
 Should you choose to continue along the independent publishing route, this may be done with a different author services or publishing company altogether.

 If you’re based in Cape Town you can book an appointment to see us.
-If not, we will gladly consult with you telephonically or via Skype.
+If not, we will gladly consult with you telephonically or via Skype, WhatsApp, Viber, or Messenger.
+For non-telephonic consultations, a good internet connection is needed.

 Because many of our consultations are done remotely, upfront payment is required and a scheduled time is agreed upon by both parties.

-You can choose to consult with either of our two highly-experienced publishing professionals, each with their own area of expertise.
+You can choose to consult with either of our two highly-experienced publishing professionals, Vanessa Wilson and Georgina Hatch, each of whom has their own area of expertise and who co-wrote the book Publish Like A Pro: The Complete Guide to Successful and Profitable Self-Publishing, South Africa’s leading guide to independent publishing.